conley21p/AIClub/README.md

   - The system will output the accuracy of the test for the model and loss

   Future upgrades:
-  -Have the program find face then see if there is a mask or not -Implement computer camera to detect face.
+  - Have the program find face then see if there is a mask or not
+  - Implement computer camera to detect face.